the most sustainable prawns to buy this christmas

 I wasn’t…until recently.
 My uncle Pete was a trawler.
 We ate them every Christmas.
 And in fried rice when Mum made it for one of my brother’s birthdays most years.
 But I, like many of us, care more about this kind of thing these days.
 I care, and I want to act right.
 So prawns…

 As with all my sustainable eating posts, I don’t suggest banning foods.
 I advise making better/best choices.
 And using up leftovers and the whole animal/vegetable/mineral.
 Wastage is the real ethical/eco crime, to my mind.
-In time for Christmas I decided to research this bottom dweller issue and share what I found, so we you, too, can get real to your shrimp.
+In time for Christmas I decided to research this bottom dweller issue and share what I found, so you too can get real with shrimp!

 Why are prawns a problem?

 The bycatch is shocking: I’ve heard anecdotally that